ElectronNET/Electron.NET/README.md

 The end result should be an electron app under your __/bin/desktop__ folder.

 ### Note
-> OSX builds on Windows are currently not supported, because the build just hangs, but I'm not sure why.
-It works on Linux/OSX however.
+> macOS builds on Windows are currently not supported, because the build just hangs, but I'm not sure why.
+The macOS builds works on Linux/macOS however.

+# Wait - you host a .NET Core app inside Electron?
+Why?

+Well... there are lots of different approaches how to get a X-plat desktop app running.
+We thought it would be nice for .NET devs to use the ASP.NET Core environment and just embed it inside a pretty robust enviroment called Electron.

 # Working with this Repo

 This repository consists of the main parts (API & CLI) and it's own "playground" ASP.NET Core application.
 Both main parts produce local NuGet packages, that are versioned with 1.0.0.
-The first thing you will need is to run one of the buildAll scripts (.cmd for Windows, the other for OSX/Linux).
+The first thing you will need is to run one of the buildAll scripts (.cmd for Windows, the other for macOS/Linux).

 If you look for pure __[demo projects](https://github.com/ElectronNET)__ checkout the other repositories.